 And Penguin Air can help you do that:

-Penguin Air & Plumbing performs Phoenix air conditioning and heating services but also does Arizona water heater and plumbing services, too.
+Penguin Air, Plumbing & Electrical performs Phoenix air conditioning and heating services but also does Arizona water heater and plumbing services, too.
 We can provide education to help you get the most of your utilities and let you know what federal and local mandates change per year.
 You can save thousands of money on your water heater by changing now.
 Plus, keeping up maintenance will help lower your current bills.
 Whether you possess a gas water heater or an electric water heating system, Penguin Air can provide professional diagnosis along with a solution that suits you best.